tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/gaap_realserver.html.markdown

 * `name` - (Required) Name of the GAAP realserver, the maximum length is 30.
 * `domain` - (Optional, ForceNew) Domain of the GAAP realserver, conflict with `ip`.
 * `ip` - (Optional, ForceNew) IP of the GAAP realserver, conflict with `domain`.
-* `project_id` - (Optional, ForceNew) ID of the project within the GAAP realserver, '0' means is Default Project.
+* `project_id` - (Optional, ForceNew) ID of the project within the GAAP realserver, '0' means is default project.
 * `tags` - (Optional) Tags of the GAAP realserver.